 In a nutshell, engine oil does many beneficial things for your engine, first and foremost it is a lubricant, protecting intricate moving parts from the damaging friction your engine experiences daily.
 Engine oil is also a coolant, transferring heat from the controlled detonations happening in the combustion chambers of your engine block.
 Without oil, your engine would overheat and warp irreparably,

-Oil is also a cleaner, keeping combustion residue and dust at bay, without engine oil, this dust could build up and clog vital components of your engine – leading to inefficiencies and eventually, failure.
+Oil is also a cleaner, keeping combustion residue and dust at bay.
+Without engine oil, this dust could build up and clog your engine’s vital components, leading to inefficiencies and, eventually, failure.

-Oil plays a pivotal role in your engine, as without it, your engine would not function for very long.
-One of the best things you can do for your car is to make sure it has enough of the right oil in it, and it is cleaned regularly according to your owner’s manual.
+Oil plays a pivotal role in your engine; without it, it would not function very long.
+One of the best things you can do for your car is to ensure it has enough of the right oil and is cleaned regularly according to your owner’s manual.